ADD Vs. ADHD | What's The Difference?

 • Ask your general doctor, psychiatrist, or therapist to refer you to someone who can provide an ADHD evaluation

-During your evaluation appointment, a provider may analyze your symptoms and history, which may be a lengthy process.
+During your evaluation appointment, a provider will analyze your symptoms and medical history, which may be a lengthy process.
 However, a diagnosis can be valuable and potentially life-changing for someone previously living with undiagnosed ADHD.

 A diagnosis may provide relief because it can give you a starting point to address your symptoms.
 With a diagnosis, you may be able to manage ADHD through treatment, a personal understanding of your symptoms and how they affect you, and potential accommodations at work or school.

 ADHD is often treated using medication or a combination of medication and therapy for children and adults.
-There are stimulant and non-stimulant options for medication used to treat ADHD.
-Consult your prescribing doctor or primary care physician when considering medication, primarily if you already take other medicines.
+There are stimulant and nonstimulant ADHD medications.
+Consult your prescribing doctor or primary care physician when considering medication, especially if you already take other medicines.

-ADHD symptoms may impact all areas of your life, and therapy may be an effective treatment option.
-ADHD might affect work and school experiences, daily tasks, interpersonal relationships, stress levels, and a person's emotions.
-For example, many people with ADHD face increased rejection sensitivity.
-A counselor may help you learn to deal with these symptoms on an emotional level, as well as treat other conditions that may co-occur alongside ADHD, such as a mood disorder.
+Symptoms of this condition may impact all areas of your life, and therapy may be an effective ADHD treatment option for helping you manage troublesome behaviors or thought patterns.
+Remember, ADHD might affect work and school experiences, daily tasks, interpersonal relationships, stress levels, and even a person's emotions—for example, many people with ADHD face increased rejection sensitivity.
+A counselor may help you learn to deal with these symptoms on an emotional level, as well as treat other conditions that co-occur alongside ADHD, such as mood disorders.

 Studies show that online counseling is as effective as traditional counseling for those with ADHD.
 Online counseling could be a valuable alternative for someone who struggles to remember appointments or find the motivation to leave home.